What Are Botnets and What Do They Do?

 We've previously covered how to avoid phishing scams, so we won't go into detail here.
 In short, be careful when you receive an email that feels sketchy, comes from an unknown sender, or asks for personal information or credentials.

 2. Be careful what you download

-Because botnets are so destructive, and it’s so difficult to detect whether you’re in one, it’s important to exercise caution when file sharing or downloading programs from unknown sites.
-And you may want to stick to apps available within your official app store.
+Because botnets are so destructive, and it’s so difficult to detect whether you’re in one, it’s important to exercise caution when file-sharing or downloading applications from unknown sites.
+And please stick to the apps available within your official app store.

 In a nutshell, ensure anything you download from the internet is verified and from a legitimate source.

 Always (we repeat, always) keep your operating system up to date.
 Botnets love nothing better than taking advantage of unpatched vulnerabilities – capitalizing on these is exactly how they can easily spread from one device on a network to another.

 4. Use anti-malware software that protects you against trojans

 Getting cybersecurity software is the best way to avoid and eliminate botnets.
 But how do you select a good antivirus?
 Here’s a checklist:

 - Reliable anti-malware software should check all newly downloaded files to ensure you’re not a botnet victim

 - Well-designed cybersecurity software runs regular checks on the system and detects previously unknown threats